 Instructions

-- Pour through a fine mesh strainer to get rid of tomato and pepper skin and cucumber seeds.
+- Pour each blended batch through a fine mesh strainer to strain the tomato and pepper skin and cucumber seeds.

 - Chill for a couple of hours before serving.